Disk-MTH/UsableMacOS/README.md

   - Ctrl+Backspace delete a word
   - Alt+Backspace delete the line

-After that your bindings will be effective.
-For the rest of the process, you have to remember that the logical key you will see in softwares may not correspond to the physical key you pressed
+After this, your key bindings will be active.
+Keep in mind that the logical key shown in software may not match the physical key you pressed.

 ## [MOS](https://github.com/Caldis/Mos) (3.5.0) - Mouse fine-tuning